 Extra – curricular activities

-Throughout the school year, organisations within the community such as Force Fitness and Wigan Athletic support Our Lady’s in inspiring, motivating and engaging all learners in Physical Education by providing a range of free activities.
-Recently, this has included amazing opportunities to visit training venues, meet local sporting heroes, experience wrestling and interval training, and even play at the WAFC stadium during half time!
+Throughout the school year, organisations within the community such as Wigan Athletic, Wigan Warriors and Tri-Kidz support Our Lady’s in inspiring, motivating and engaging all learners in Physical Education by providing a range of free activities.
+This has included amazing opportunities to visit training venues, meet local sporting heroes, experience wrestling and interval training, and even play at the WAFC stadium during half time!

 Ultimately, whilst at Aspull Our Lady’s, children develop a positive attitude towards Sport and physical activity which is measured through regular core task assessment, pupil voice and overall participation in extra-curricular activities.
 The work we do to ensure our pupils develop into well-rounded individuals who carry with them the skills and attitudes necessary for lifelong learning has been recognised by the Sainsbury’s School Games Mark and is reflected in pupil feedback: